gulfiliz/gulfiliz.github.io/_posts/2026-01-12-bells-theorem.md

 in the foundations of physics
 since quantum mechanics itself.

-Its implications are not yet fully absorbed — even by physicists who use quantum mechanics daily.
+Its implications are not yet fully absorbed, even by physicists who use quantum mechanics daily.

 **Locality is false.**